codescape/jira-scrum-poker/docs/scrum-poker-configuration.md

 ### Configuration options

-On the page `Configuration` you have two configuration options to make the Scrum Poker add-on fit to your needs:
+On the page `Configuration` you have global configuration options to make the Scrum Poker add-on fit to your needs:

 ![Global configuration for Scrum Poker](/images/scrum-poker-configuration-page.png)